Agile Team Structure: Roles and Responsibilities for Success

 Adapting agile teams to different projects

-Agile structures are flexible and can change depending on the project.
+Agile structures are flexible and change depending on the project type and scale.
 For example:

-In Kanban, there are no strict roles, the team focuses on visualizing the workflow.
+In Kanban, there are no fixed roles — the team focuses on visualizing workflow and limiting work in progress rather than managing sprint cycles.

-In SAFe (Scaled Agile Framework), roles become more complex to manage larger projects.
+In SAFe (Scaled Agile Framework), roles become more layered to coordinate multiple teams working toward shared program objectives.

 Don't need a scrum master anymore